Product Counterfeiting Costs UK Manufacturers GBP 9B a Year

 The Practical Starting Point

-The harder organisational question is not "how do we implement this" but "who owns it."
-Brand protection, product compliance, and after-sales teams all have legitimate claims on serialised product identity — which is exactly why it works better as a product OS capability than as a standalone security tool.
-When the same infrastructure that authenticates a product also registers a warranty, surfaces a troubleshooting guide, and routes a spare parts order, the business case extends well beyond anti-counterfeiting alone.
+Where should a UK manufacturer start when evaluating serialised QR verification?
+Serialisation at the unit level is a production-line change, not a product redesign.
+GS1-compliant QR codes can be applied via existing label printing infrastructure.
+The harder question is not how to implement this but who owns it.
+Brand protection, product compliance, and after-sales teams all have legitimate claims on serialised product identity — which is why it works better as a product OS capability than a standalone security tool.
+When authentication infrastructure also registers a warranty, surfaces a troubleshooting guide, and routes a spare parts order, the business case extends well beyond anti-counterfeiting.